Anointing of the Sick

 Q-1.
 What is my first step now that a family member or friend has died?

-Please, prior to making final arrangements with the mortuary, contact St. James Parish Office at (858) 755-2545 ext. *100 or email@example.com, and speak to our Parish Secretary to discuss:
+Please, prior to making final arrangements with the mortuary, contact St. James Parish Office at (858) 755-2545 ext. *102 or email@example.com, our Funeral Coordinator, to discuss:

 - The date and time of Funeral or Memorial Mass